rust-lang/rust-wiki-backup/Note-style-guide.md

 * ```Iterate```

-# Impls

-* Avoid `pub impl Type { ... }`.
-Instead put `pub ` modifiers on method names.
-This allows a reader to immediately tell which methods are public quickly.

 # Predicates

 The names of simple boolean predicates should start with "is_" or similarly be expressed using a "small question word".